-The mission of the Department of Residency Programs of SCCO at MBKU is to establish, promote and support post-graduate residency training.
+The mission of the Department of Residency Programs of SCCO at MBKU is to establish, promote and support postgraduate residency training.
 Residency programs are uniquely designed to advance the intellectual knowledge and enhance the clinical expertise of residents through excellence in patient care, scholarly activity and research.

 SCCO at MBKU has residency programs that cover the areas of Cornea & Contact Lenses, Low Vision Rehabilitation, Neuro-Optometry, Ocular Disease, Primary Care and Pediatric Optometry/Vision Therapy.
-There are currently 47 residency positions within 22 programs in the areas of Indian Health Service, multi-disciplinary settings, private-practice settings, oncampus programs and Veteran's Affairs.
-For detailed information regarding residency programs, please visit our website: www. ketchum.edu.
-These one-year, accredited postdoctoral programs, offer advanced clinical management experiences in clinical specialties with additional opportunities in teaching, along with scholarship requirements.
+There are currently 55 residency positions within 25 programs in the areas of health management organization, Indian Health Service, multi-disciplinary settings, private-practice settings, on-campus programs and Veteran's Affairs.
+For detailed information regarding residency programs, please visit our website: www.ketchum.edu/optometry/academics/residency-programs.
+These one-year accredited postdoctoral programs are focused in training our residents to attain advanced competencies through direct patient care with exceptional clinical management experiences, teaching opportunities, and didactic/scholarship activities.
 All programs are structured in accordance with the guidelines of the AOA's Accreditation Council on Optometric Education and are fully accredited or in the process for review.
 All residents receive a stipend, liability coverage and various benefits depending on the specific program.

-SCHOLARSHIPS AND GRANTS
+SCHOLARSHIPS AND AWARDS

-Each year more than 150 scholarships and awards are available to qualified students at MBKU to recognize and honor those who have achieved excellence in academics, clinical abilities, research, leadership and service.
-Recipients of scholarships and awards are generally determined by the Dean of SCCO upon the recommendations of appointed faculty committees.
-In recognizing that multiple students may meet eligibility criteria for the various awards, the administration makes every effort to recognize as many students as possible.
-Information regarding any scholarships or awards may be obtained from the Assistant Dean for Student Affairs at SCCO.

-Annual scholarships are available to students entering any of the four professional years of study at SCCO and are based on criteria that include academic excellence, clinical ability, financial need, leadership, etc. All monetary scholarships are directly applied to the recipients' education expenses at the university.
+Each year more than 150 scholarships and awards totaling close to \$400,000 are given to qualified optometry students at MBKU.
+Fall scholarships and spring awards recognize and honor students who have achieved excellence in academics, clinical skills, research, leadership and service or have financial need.
+Recipients of scholarships are determined by the SCCO Scholarship Committee, SCCO clinical faculty and SCCO Admissions personnel under the direction of the SCCO Assistant Dean for Student Affairs.
+Fall scholarships are available to students entering any of the four professional years of study at SCCO and are based on criteria given by the donors.
+All monetary scholarships are directly applied to the recipients' education expenses at the university.

-Awards are made on the basis of merit in coordination with the guidelines set forth by the MBKU award donor whenever possible.
+Spring awards are primarily given to graduating fourth year students at SCCO and are chosen by the clinical faculty in each discipline on the basis of merit in their area as set forth by the award donor.
 These awards recognize the noteworthy achievements made by optometric interns.

-Descriptions of individual scholarships and awards may be found by accessing the Tuition & Financial Aid page on the SCCO Admissions website at www.ketchum.edu.
+Descriptions of individual scholarships and awards may be found by accessing the Tuition & Financial Aid page on the SCCO Admissions website by clicking this link: SCCO Scholarship Programs.